-8.16 (1) Blank versions of the certificates that the customs authority may on application in terms of rule 8.17 or 8.18 issue as documentary evidence of origin for goods of South African origin for meeting the requirements of a country to which goods are exported, are published as a rule on the SARS website.
+Blank versions of the certificates that the customs authority may on 8.16 (1) application in terms of rule 8.17 or 8.18 issue as documentary evidence of origin for goods of South African origin for meeting the requirements of a country to which goods are exported, are published as a rule on the SARS website.

-50 In other words, if the importer acknowledges that the goods originated in a country on which the anti-dumping duty or restriction is imposed, no proof of origin is required.
-51 If an application in terms of this Part involves an inspection, the service required from Customs will be treated
+&lt;sup>67 In other words, if the importer acknowledges that the goods originated in a country on which the anti-dumping duty or restriction is imposed, no proof of origin is required.

-51 If an application in terms of this Part involves an inspection, the service required from Customs will be treated as a special customs service in terms of Part 3 of Chapter 1 of the Customs Control Rules.
+68 If an application in terms of this Part involves an inspection, the service required from Customs will be treated as a special customs service in terms of Part 3 of Chapter 1 of the Customs Control Rules.

-52 Applications for ITA or GSP blank forms and certification of such forms must be submitted in terms of Chapter 9 of these Rules.
+69 Applications for ITA or GSP blank forms and certification of such forms must be submitted in terms of Chapter of these Rules.